rebeccah2202/diss/understandingnetcdf.md

 to huge datasets, which is why storing the data in NetCDF form is so useful.

 ### 2. Extracting `.nc` files for specific lakes using Google Collaboratory

+The following packages are necessary for extracting the data by lake id.
+The netCDF4 package can be installed using `!pip install netCDF4` however, after running into issues downloading the data, I found that by installing the package with no dependencies and no binary, led to better functioing, see [this github](https://github.com/Unidata/netcdf4-python/issues/1179) for more information.
 ```
 !pip install --upgrade --force-reinstall --no-deps --no-cache-dir netcdf4==1.6.5 --no-binary netcdf4
 !pip install cftime